End of life care planning

 Talking to your partner

-Talking to your partner can be one of the most difficult things to do.
-You may not want to upset them, you may feel like you’re burdening your partner, or you may have things you want to say to them, but don’t know where or how to start.
+Talking to your partner about end of life care can be one of the most difficult things to do.
+You may not want to upset them, or you may feel like you’re burdening your partner.
+Or, you may have things you want to say to them, but don’t know where or how to start.

 Your partner may also find it difficult – they may have grown closer to you or they may have pulled away.
 They’re dealing with their own emotions and may be feeling that they need to be strong and practical for you.